 How does the MPI respond to the effects of shocks?

-The effects of shocks are difficult to capture in any poverty measure.
-Because the standard survey data used to estimate the global measure are collected infrequently, the ability to detect changes is limited by the available data source.
-The MPI will reflect the impacts of shocks as far as these cause children to leave primary education or to become malnourished, for example.
-If more frequent data are available at the country or local level, this can be used to seek to capture the effects of larger scale economic and other shocks.
+Because the standard survey data used to estimate the global MPI measure are collected in differing intervals, the ability to detect changes depends upon the frequency of available data.
+The MPI will reflect the impacts of shocks as far as these cause children to leave primary education or to become undernourished, or lose adequate housing, for example.
+If more frequent data are available at the country level, this can be used to seek to capture the effects of larger scale economic and other shocks.